-Published in Personal Injury on October 2, 2015.
+Published in Personal Injury by Chris Eskew on October 2, 2015.

 This past Wednesday three counties in Indiana rolled out new technology allowing for people to text 911 for emergencies.
 These counties are, Tipton, Bartholomew and Fayette.
 It is currently only available for Verizon Wireless customers, but the other carriers will soon be on board.
 The government is not allowed to search or track our cellular phones without a warrant.
 It is important that while texting you first state your location.
 Most, if not all 911 calls cannot locate where you are if you are using a cell phone.
 Texting to 911 could be very helpful for the hearing impaired or if you want to keep quiet while reporting an emergency.